Catch and Release

 - Once the fish is subdued bring it quickly to the bank or boat

 Landing the Fish

-Research has shown that exposing a salmon to air for even a short period, for example to take a photograph, can significantly reduce its chances of survival.
+Research has shown that exposing some fish to air for even a short period, for example to take a photograph, can significantly reduce its chances of survival.

-- Keep the salmon in the water at all times.
+- Keep the fish in the water at all times for an optimal release.

-- Use a large diatmeter landing net with soft knotless mesh – rubber mesh nets are ideal
+- If using a landing net usse a large diatmeter net with soft knotless mesh – rubber mesh nets are ideal

 - No gaffs or tailers

-- Always handle the salmon with wet hands
+- Always handle the a fish with wet hands

 Removing the Hook

 - Wet your hands and keep the fish in the water Handling of the fish should be minimized